 Description Details Identity of the Council The Parties acknowledge that for the purposes of the Data Protection and the Provider Legislation that they are each a Controller.
 Subject matter of the The processing is needed in order to ensure that the Provider can effectively processing deliver the Contract.
 Duration of the Duration of the Contract processing Nature and purposes of The nature of the processing means any operation such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, the processing consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction of data (whether or not by automated means).
-The purpose of the processing of Personal Data is to enable the provision of public services which includes: provision of Long and Short Term Personal Care within a Care Home or Care Home with Nursing maintaining the Council's own accounts and records supporting and managing employees promoting services provided by the Council carrying out health and public awareness campaigns managing property licensing and regulatory activities the provision of costal convices the provision of social services corporate administration and all activities we are required to carry out. corporate administration and all activities we are required to carry out as a data controller and public authority as a data controller and public authority Type of Personal Data The type of Personal Data which is Processed under this Contract may include: ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, Personal details e.g. name, address, date of birth, NI number, telephone number, images, biometric data; family detail e.g. personal details of relatives, legal guardians and friends; financial details e.g. pay, bank details, credit/debit card details lifestyle and social circumstances e.g. physical or mental health details, racial or ethnic origin, trade union membership, political

-affiliation, political opinions, offences (including alleged offences), religious or other beliefs of a similar nature, criminal proceedings, outcomes and sentences; • employment and education details; • student and pupil records; • business activities; • case file information.

-Categories of Data Categories of Data Subject may include:
+The purpose of the processing of Personal Data is to enable the provision of public services which includes: • provision of Long and Short Term Personal Care within a Care Home or Care Home with Nursing maintaining the Council's own accounts and records supporting and managing employees promoting services provided by the Council carrying out health and public awareness campaigns managing property managing property licensing and regulatory activities the provision of social services corporate administration and all activities we are required to carry out as a data controller and public authority Type of Personal Data The type of Personal Data which is Processed under this Contract may include: • Personal details e.g. name, address, date of birth, NI number, telephone number, images, biometric data; • family detail e.g. personal details of relatives, legal guardians and friends; financial details e.g. pay, bank details, credit/debit card details lifestyle and social circumstances e.g. physical or mental health details, racial or ethnic origin, trade union membership, political affiliation, political opinions, offences (including alleged offences), religious or other beliefs of a similar nature, criminal proceedings, outcomes and sentences; employment and education details; student and pupil records; business activities; case file information.
+Categories of Data Subject Categories of Data Subject may include: Residents suppliers staff temporary workers persons contracted to provide a service claimants volunteers agents Residents patients complainants, enquirers or their representatives professional advisers and consultants students and pupils carers, representatives or legal guardians landlords recipients of benefits witnesses offenders and suspected offenders licence and permit holders traders and others subject to inspection people captured by CCTV images representatives of other organisations members of the public users of a particular website Plan for return and destruction of the data once the processing is complete UNLESS requirement under union or member state law to preserve that type of data Upon termination or expiry of the contact all Personal Data shall be dealt with by the Provider in accordance with its own data retention policies.

-Subject Residents

-Jubject • suppliers

-• staff

-temporary workers persons contracted to provide a convice

-persons contracted to provide a service

-• claimants

-• volunteers

-agents Besidents

-Residents

-patients complainants enguirors or their representatives

-complainants, enquirers or their representatives

-professional advisers and consultants students and public

-students and pupils

-carers, representatives or legal guardianslandlords

-recipients of benefits

-witnesses offenders and suspected offenders

-offenders and suspected offenders license and parmit holders

-licence and permit holders trades and others subject to increation

-traders and others subject to inspection

-people captured by CCTV images representatives of other exemisations.

-representatives of other organisationsmembers of the public

-users of a particular website

-users of a particular website

-Plan for return and Upon termination or expiry of the contact all Personal Data shall be dealt with

-destruction of the data by the Provider in accordance with its own data retention policies.

-once the processing is ·

-complete

-UNLESS requirement

-under union or member

-state law to preserve that

-type of data